rubensworks/article-privacy-decentralized/content/use-case.md

 albeit without necessarily having access to everyone's private contact details as these are controlled via separate access control policies.
 We also consider Dave as a fourth person that has no relationship with anyone else.

-For the sake of simplicity, we consider three hierarchical subject groups per pod, where the members of each group can be configured for each pod:
+For the sake of simplicity, we consider three hierarchical subject access groups per pod, where the members of each group can be configured for each pod:

 - $$S_E$$: Everyone (without authentication)